-This group of young men and women lived in a care home until recently, where they learnt tailoring or shoe-making.
+This group of young men and women lived in a care home until Easter 2018, where they learnt tailoring or shoe-making.
 They were generously provided with rent when they moved out, but now need to establish individual businesses to earn money for food and clothes, as well as saving up for when the rent is due.
 Each one has set out their reasons for seeking help and specified the tools they need to launch their business.

 - If you have tools to donate, please note (i) we cannot use power tools, as the electricity supply is intermittent in Freetown and the voltage fluctuates; (ii) worn saws do not cut the local hardwood that is commonly in use; and (iii) we need to talk about shipping costs, so get in touch to discuss this alongside your kind offer!

 Making shoes and selling flip flops

 One of the Magnificent Seven, Lansana, has produced 20 pairs of handmade flip flops and asked us to help him sell them.
 Over the summer of 2018, they were sold in various places around the UK for £5 or £8 (or more if you want!) per pair. then there’s Abu – he could make shoes if he had some lasts.
 Amanda, Dawn, Carol-Ann and Margaret have helped with selling the flip flops.

 - We are trying to find out how to obtain some lasts – wood, resin or plastic pairs of 3D forms with modern size markings.
 It’s a challenge…

 - Abu has also asked for a fudge wheel, but they are £30-£40 on Ebay, so we are asking around for this cunning little tool…

 - The Nuffield Health Gym in Mapperley have kindly donated some old yoga mats so the guys can experiment with using them in the construction of flip flop soles.